-"Appendix B: Audio and video cards" on page 153
+"Appendix B: Sound and television cards" on page 153

 This chapter contains descriptive information about sound and television cards.

 "Appendix C: Modem information" on page 155

 This chapter contains descriptive information about modems, including AT command set information you can use if you decide to operate your modem from a DOS command line.